viruschidai/validate-vat-ts/README.md

 - ViesServerError

   This is when the VIES server returns some error code.
+The error message is whatever the `faultstring` returned from VIES server.
+You could probably find out all the possible error messages from the[test file](./src/index.spec.ts)

 - ViesClientError